ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 Coroutines can suspend on one thread and resume on another thread with [Unconfined] dispatcher or with a multi-threaded dispatcher like [CommonPool].
 Even with a single-threaded dispatcher it might be hard to figure out what coroutine was doing what, where, and when.
-It's common to debug threaded applications by printing the thread name in the log file on each log statement; a universally supported feature in logging frameworks.
-Thread name alone does not give much of a context with coroutines, `kotlinx.coroutines` includes debugging facilities to make it easier.
+Debugging threaded applications by logging thread name(universal logging framework feature), does not give context for coroutines. `kotlinx.coroutines` includes debugging facilities to make it easier.

 Run with `-Dkotlinx.coroutines.debug` JVM option: